Objective-See: LuLu

 ...as Safari and Firefox leverage such frameworks, they are not subject to this limitation.

-The update tab, allows one to check for new versions, as well as disable the automatic check for new versions of LuLu:
+Via the 'Update' pane, allows one to check for new versions, as well as disable the automatic check for new versions of LuLu.

 Note: